 What will we cover?

-We will learn songs and tunes from the Balkans and the surrounding areas.
-Some will be in straight 2/4, 3/4 or 4/4 time signature and in major and minor keys, others in unusual meters such as 5/8, 7/8, 9/8, 11/16, and in modal tonalities.
+We will learn pieces from the Balkans and the surrounding areas.
+Some will be in straight 2/4, ¾ or 4/4 time signature and in major and minor keys, others in unusual meters such as 5/8, 7/8, 9/8, 11/16, and in modal tonalities.

 What will we accomplish?
 By the end of this course you will be able to…

 Participants will have studied a variety of pieces in new time signatures, modes and tonalities.
-By the end of the course you will be able to perform a number of pieces from the Balkans and around.
-Advanced musicians will be confident, and be able to introduce those pieces into their own band’s repertoire, as they will have knowledge of tunes, accompaniments and rhythm patterns.
-Less experienced musicians will have the foundation to work on the pieces in their own time to reach confidence.
+By the end of the course you will be able to perform a number of pieces from the Balkans and beyond.
+You will also have a new knowledge of music theory, modes and chords.
+Advanced musicians will be able to confidently introduce the pieces learnt into their own band’s repertoire, understanding the tunes, accompaniments and rhythm patterns.
+Less experienced musicians will have the foundation to work on the pieces in their own time and eventually reach confidence.